lucask42/Rocket-Evolver/README.md

 # Rocket-Evolver
 Made this along with Daniel Schiffman on his YouTube channel.
-Afterwards I kept playing with it and now it isn't working correctly anymore.
+Afterwards I kept playing with it... it broke and now I'm trying to get it working again.

-This is a change.